jjsyucsd/cse15l-lab-reports/LabReport1.md

 ```

 Example 3: Using the `cd` command with a path to a file
-Continuing were we left off, we first use the `pwd` command to determine the current working directory.
+Continuing where we left off, we first use the `pwd` command to determine the current working directory.
 The **absolute path** to the working directory **right before** the `cd` command is run is `/workspaces/lecture1`.
 We then use the `ls` command (described in detail below) to find a file in the current working directory; we choose `Hello.java`.
 This results in an error, as `Hello.java` is not a directory.
 After the `cd` command is run, we use the `pwd` command again to confirm that the current working directory remains unchanged and is still `/workspaces/lecture1`.
 ```
 @jjsyucsd ➜ /workspaces/lecture1 (main) $ pwd
 /workspaces/lecture1